-Press ∥/▶ on the remote control to freeze the image.
+Press I/> on the remote control to freeze the image.
 The word 'FREEZE' will display in the upper left corner of the screen.
-To release the function, press any key (except the Page Up/Down key) on the projector or remote control.
+To release the function, press any key on the projector or remote control.

 Even if an image is frozen on the screen, the pictures are running on the video or other device.
 If the connected devices have active audio output, you will still hear the audio even though the image is frozen on screen.